 Teladoc did a nationwide launch in 2005.
 Today, it is a global leader in telemedicine and boasts over 17.5 million members with thousands of doctors and specialists with years of experience in different fields.
-Reports indicate that about 92 percent of patients have gotten good results after consulting with Teladoc.
+Reports indicate that about 92 percent of patients have received good results after consulting with Teladoc.

 Review of How Teladoc Works

 Customers set up their account either online, over the phone, or on the Teladoc app.
 After filling out a medical history, the company connects you with the right medical care.